rickylevan/SquareServe/README.md

 in the sun. :)

 I also include tests that demonstrate conformance with the spec.
-To run them, simply enter "go test" after cloning and `cd`ing into the repository.
+To run them, simply enter `go test` after cloning and `cd`ing into the repository.